tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-yaml-executor/overview.md

 # YAML Executor - Overview

 The YAML Executor plug-in is automatically installed and configured without manual configuration.
-You can apply the YAML file under **Settings>External config pipeline** to initiate the YAML Executor plug-in integration process.
+You can apply the YAML file under **Settings>External Config Pipeline** to initiate the YAML Executor plug-in integration process.

 ## Compatability